Diamondbacks vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner heads into this matchup looking to extend his four-game hit streak.
-In his last five games he is hitting .300 with a double.
+- Hoerner brings a five-game streak with at least one hit into this one.
+During his last five outings he is batting .333 with a double.

 Hoerner Recent Games